konstructio/kubefirst-live/README.md

 ### Platform

 We use [StreamYard](https://streamyard.com) as our livestream platform.
-The platform will stream the show on kubefirst [YouTube channel](https://www.youtube.com/@kubefirst), [Twitter](https://twitter.com/kubefirst) account, [LinkedIn](https://www.linkedin.com/company/kubefirst/) page, [Twitch](https://www.twitch.tv/kubefirst) channel, and on [Kubeshop YouTube channel](https://www.youtube.com/@thekubeshop) (our parent company).
+The platform will stream the show on Konstruct [YouTube channel](https://www.youtube.com/@konstructio), [Konstruct Twitter](https://twitter.com/konstructio) account, [Kubefirst Twitter](https://twitter.com/kubefirst) account, [Colony Twitter](https://twitter.com/flywithcolony) account, [LinkedIn](https://www.linkedin.com/company/konstructio/) page, [Kubefirst Twitch](https://www.twitch.tv/kubefirst) channel and depending who is there from Konstruct, [Frédéric Harper personal Twitter account](https://twitter.com/fharper), and [John Dietz personal Twitter account](https://twitter.com/vitamindietz) also.
 You'll receive the link a couple of days before the livestream: you should open it to test everything is working.
 You'll need to give permission access to your webcam and microphone.
+Once in the StreamYard studio, you can also add your own streaming channel if you want to have the livestream also going live on your YouTube channel, LinkedIn page, Twitch account or Twitter one (for Twitter, you need a premium account).

 All [you need](https://support.streamyard.com/hc/en-us/articles/360043291612-Guest-instructions) is a modern browser, with a proper internet connection, a microphone, webcam, and headphones.
 We highly suggest you use headphones/earphones so there's no echo happening due to the microphone picking audio from the livestream.